 “Ray tracing sits at the centre of what we think is next for Minecraft,” said Saxs Persson, franchise creative director of Minecraft at Microsoft.
 “RTX gives the Minecraft world a brand-new feel to it.
 In normal Minecraft, a block of gold just appears yellow, but with ray tracing turned on, you really get to see the specular highlight, you get to see the reflection, you can even see a mob reflected in it.”

 It certainly looks impressive in action – I particularly like the hot glow of the lava and the shining glint of certain ores – but given how demanding Quake II RTX is on the old graphics card front, I do have concerns over how easy Minecraft’s RTX update will be to run.
 After all, with real-time global illumination lighting, real-time reflections and life-like atmospheric effects all going on at the same time, I reckon you’re going to need a pretty hefty RTX graphics card to handle it all at once.
 I will, of course, be doing a thorough test of the game’s RTX performance once the update is available, but here’s hoping you’ll still get reasonable ray tracing performance on both lower-end RTX cards and Nvidia’s Turing-based GTX 16-series cards.

 The good news, at least, is that the game’s ray tracing support will also be moddable, allowing technically-minded players to add all these effects to their own mods as well as create other ray-tracing-enabled mods in the future.

-Minecraft isn’t the only game joining Nvidia’s list of confirmed ray tracing and DLSS games today, though, as they also announced Dying Light 2, Synced: Off Planet and Metro Exodus‘ DLC, The Two Colonels, will be getting ray tracing support, too.
+Minecraft isn’t the only game joining Nvidia’s list of confirmed ray tracing games today, though, as they also announced Dying Light 2, Synced: Off Planet and Metro Exodus‘ DLC, The Two Colonels, will be getting ray tracing support, too.